Mendez-Rebecca/grandmas-cookbook/readme.md

 - Provide users with the ability to delete items from the ingredients list.

 - Allow users to delete entire recipe cards.

+- Add a section for users to favorite their recipes.